pirate/wireguard-docs/README.md

 PostUp = wg set %i private-key /etc/wireguard/wg0.key <(cat /some/path/%i/privkey)
 ```

-Technically, multiple servers can share the same private key as long as clients arent connected to two servers with the same key simulatenously.
+Technically, multiple servers can share the same private key as long as clients aren't connected to two servers
+with the same key simultaneously.
-An example of a scenario where this is a reasonable setup is if you're using round-robin DNS to load-balance connections between two servers that are pretending to be a single server.
+An example of a scenario where this is a reasonable setup is if you're using round-robin DNS to load-balance
+connections between two servers that are pretending to be a single server.
-Most of the time however, every peer should have its own pubic/private keypair so that peers can't read eachothers traffic and can be individually revoked.
+Most of the time however, every peer should have its own public/private keypair so that peers can't read each others
+traffic and can be individually revoked.

 ---